pdorrell/melody_scripter/README.rst

 the **chord** and **bass** tracks, it determines the octave of all root notes and bass notes respectively.
 (Melody note octave values are determined relatively, as will be described in the Song Items section next.)

-Although octave values are allowed from -1 to 10, not all midi notes in the 10th octave are allowed, and an error will occur if a note occurs with a value greater than 127.
+Although octave values are allowed from -1 to 10, not all Midi notes in the 10th octave are allowed, and an error will occur if a note occurs with a value greater than 127.

 Song Items